 Mike met his wife Hillary in school at Southern Illinois University.
 They have 3 children; Michelle, Mickey, and Kelly and 3 young Grandsons; Caimin, Kellen and Marcus.
 They reside in Rumford, RI.

-Jim begins his fifth season with the club as a member of the ticket sales staff as well as the radio and television broadcast team.
-As a Corporate Events Manager, he focuses in delivering client entertainment, business development, and philanthropic solutions through the WooSox.
+As a Corporate Events Manager, Cain focuses in delivering client entertainment, business development, and philanthropic solutions through the WooSox.
 He spent the 2016 season as a Broadcast/Media Relations Assistant with the Bradenton Marauders, who went on to win the Florida State League championship.

-In the off-season, he is the radio sideline reporter for the UMass-Amherst football team, where he also broadcasts men’s and women’s basketball.
-In addition, he calls various sports at schools such as Holy Cross, Harvard, Northeastern, and Merrimack.
+In the off-season, Cain is the TV play-by-play voice of UMass women's basketball on NESN.
+In addition, he calls various sports at schools such as Harvard, Holy Cross, and Northeastern.
 Jim graduated from Emerson College in 2016 with a Broadcast Journalism degree, and he is a native of Wakefield, Massachusetts.

 Dalton is entering his second season as a member of the WooSox ticket sales team.
 Following an internship in Pawtucket, he joined the WooSox as Group Events Coordinator, working with local schools, churches, summer camps, and senior centers during the inaugural season at Polar Park.
 In his new role as Corporate Events Manager, he will focus on welcoming in Worcester area businesses to entertain clients, host employee gatherings, and celebrate achievements with group outings, hospitality events, and suite rentals.